“Feet” (Quatrain Poems) by Robyn Youl

 Arched and round cat feet.

-2 .Hare Feet require more energy for locomotion, but are designed for speed.
+Example 2.
+Using the information that hare feet require more energy for locomotion, but are designed for speed.
 The two centre toes are longer than the outside toes and the toes arch less.
 Designed for running with short, high bursts of speed.

 Hare Feet: Rhyming scheme: a/a/b/b/ Four lines